Feyerabend/vm/vm5/README.md

 in C is also to use garbage collection, collected at suitable places, in the program.

-In C, functions like 'malloc' (memory allocation) and 'free' (deallocation) are used to manage memory on the heap.
-When you allocate memory using 'malloc', a block of memory is reserved on the heap, and you receive a pointer to that memory.
-When you are done using that memory, you must manually release it using 'free' to avoid memory leaks.
+In C, functions like `malloc` (memory allocation) and `free` (deallocation) are used to manage memory on the heap.
+When you allocate memory using `malloc`, a block of memory is reserved on the heap, and you receive a pointer to that memory.
+When you are done using that memory, you must manually release it using `free` to avoid memory leaks.
-Over time, as memory is allocated and deallocated, the heap can become very fragmented, which can lead to inefficient use of memory and, in some cases, allocation failures if there isn’t a large enough contiguous block available.
+Over time, as memory is allocated and deallocated, the heap can become very *fragmented*, which can lead to inefficient use of memory and, in some cases, allocation failures if there isn’t a large enough contiguous block available.